An ultimate 13 of rugby league players born in Hull, featuring FC and KR stars aplenty

 Mikey Lewis in action for Hull KR in 2024

 Abdull reunites with former half-back partner Lewis in this 13, with the pair previously playing together at KR from 2020 until 2023.
-At 23, Lewis has now surpassed a century of senior career appearances having made his first-team debut for the Robins in August 2019 against Wigan.
+At 23, Lewis has now surpassed a century of senior career appearances, and has scored 73 tries to this point in his career having made his first-team debut for the Robins in August 2019 against Wigan.

-The playmaker spent time on loan with both Newcastle Thunder & York as he was cutting his teeth, and his most recent try was his 50th at club level, having also got his name on the scoresheet on his England debut against Tonga last October.
+The playmaker spent time on loan with both Newcastle Thunder and York as he was cutting his teeth, and now has five England caps on his CV having made his international bow against Tonga back in 2023.

 8. Jack Brown (Hull KR)